-- Develop and administer the agency's Affirmative Action Plan. - Develop and set agency-wide affirmative action hiring goals. - Monitor agency compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the agency. - Inform the Executive Director on progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the agency, MMB, and the Governor's Office. - Determine the need for affirmative action training within the agency and coordinate the development the training programs with the assistance of internal and external resources, as necessary. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups in the agency.
+- Develop and administer the agency's Affirmative Action Plan. - Develop and set agency-wide affirmative action hiring goals. - Monitor agency compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the agency. - Inform the Executive Director of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the agency, MMB, and the Governor's Office. - Determine the need for affirmative action training within the agency.
+Develop training goals and content with internal and external resources. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups in the agency. - Support and recruit racial/ethnic minorities, individuals with disabilities, and females for employment, promotion, and training opportunities. - Manage the agency's pre-hire review process.

-- Support and recruit racial/ethnic minorities, individuals with disabilities, and females for employment, promotion, and training opportunities. - Manage the agency's pre-hire review process. - Review requests for non-affirmative non-justified hires in the Monitoring the Hiring process and refer unresolved issues to the Executive Director for final decision. - Ensure supervisors and managers are making affirmative efforts to recruit and retain candidates and employees from protected groups. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the Agency Diversity Recruitment program. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.
+- Review requests for non-affirmative hires in the Monitoring the Hiring process and refer unresolved issues to the Executive Director for final decision. - Ensure supervisors and managers are making good faith efforts to recruit and retain qualified candidates and employees from protected groups. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the Agency Diversity Recruitment program. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.

 The Affirmative Action Officer is accountable to the Executive Director for program impacts and for ongoing program activities and direction.
-The Affirmative Action Officer oversees the administrator of ADA Title II, administrator of Diversity and Inclusion, and other equal opportunity related administrators.
-In addition, AAO ensures that aggregated data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.
+The Affirmative Action Officer oversees the administration of ADA Title II, manages diversity and inclusion initiatives, and other equal opportunity related matters.
+In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.

-Name: Nicole Miner Email: nicole.miner@hr.mnretirement.us Title: Human Resources Director Phone: 651-284-7876
+Name: Annie Mueller Email: annie.mueller@hr.mnretirement.us Title: Human Resources Director Phone: 651-284-7876 itici itaman kessarees bireetoi 1 Holle: 652 261 7676